A proposal for nonabelian (0,2) mirrors: Proposal for (0,2) supersymmetric gauge theories

-We will consider (0,2) deformations encoded in $\overline{D}_+ \Psi$ which can be arbitrary holomorphic functions of the chiral superfields -- any product compatible with gauge representations is permissible.
-In our proposal, we make two restrictions on the forms for which we consider mirrors, one more restrictive than the other: \begin{itemize} \item We assume that $\overline{D}_+ \Psi$ is linear in chiral superfields, rather than a more general holomorphic function of chiral superfields.
+We will consider (0,2) deformations encoded in $\overline{D}_+ \Psi$, deforming this function to a more general holomorphic function of the chiral superfields (and breaking (2,2) supersymmetry to (0,2)).
+Specifically, we consider deformations obeying the following two constraints: \begin{itemize} \item We assume that $\overline{D}_+ \Psi$ is linear in chiral superfields, rather than a more general holomorphic function of chiral superfields.
 This may sound very restrictive, but in fact, it has been argued that only linear terms contribute to A/2-twisted GLSMs\footnote{ For A/2-twisted nonlinear sigma models, this story is not settled, not least because we know of no simple way to distinguish the UV linear from UV nonlinear deformations in the IR. } -- nonlinear terms are irrelevant.
 (This was conjectured in \cite{McOrist:2008ji}[section 3.5], \cite{Kreuzer:2010ph}[section A.3], and rigorously proven in \cite{Donagi:2011uz,Donagi:2011va} for abelian GLSMs.
 It also is a consequence of supersymmetric localization \cite{Closset:2015ohf}, and see in addition \cite{Donagi:2014koa}[appendix A].) \item We assume that $\overline{D}_+ \Psi$ is also diagonal, meaning, for theories which are deformations of (2,2) theories, that for any Fermi superfield $\Psi$, $\overline{D}_+ \Psi$ is proportional to the chiral superfield with which it is partnered on the (2,2) locus. \end{itemize} On the (2,2) locus, the $\overline{D}_+ \Psi$ are both linear and diagonal, and there exist nontrivial (0,2) deformations which are also linear and diagonal.
 The constraints above, that $\overline{D}_+ \Psi$ be both linear and diagonal, imply the form

+This form is not the most general possible (0,2) deformation, but nevertheless still allows for nontrivial deformations, and in any event is the most general possible deformation for which we have been able to find a mirror construction that obeys all consistency constraints.

 Now that we have stated the restrictions, we give the proposal.
 Let us consider a (0,2) GLSM with connected\footnote{ It is very straightforward to extend this proposal to $O(k)$ gauge theories in the same fashion as the (2,2) case, discussed in \cite{Gu:2019zkw}, but we shall not discuss any examples of $O(k)$ (0,2) mirrors in this paper. } gauge group $G$ of dimension $n$ and rank $r$, chiral fields $\Phi_i$ and Fermi fields $\Psi_i$ in a (possibly reducible) representation $R$ for $i=1, \cdots, N= {\rm dim}\, R$.
 If $\mathcal{W}$ is the Weyl group of $G$, then the proposed mirror theory is a $\mathcal{W}$-orbifold of a (0,2) Landau-Ginzburg model given by the following matter fields: \begin{itemize} \item $r$ chiral fields $\sigma_a$ and $r$ Fermi fields $\Upsilon_a$, $a=1,\cdots,r$, \item chiral fields $Y_{i}$ and Fermi fields $F_{i}$ where $i=1,\cdots,N$, \item $n-r$ chiral fields $X_{\tilde{\mu}}$ and $n-r$ Fermi fields $\Lambda_{\tilde{\mu}}$, \end{itemize} following the same pattern as the (2,2) nonabelian mirror proposal \cite{Gu:2018fpm}.